 Credit fix: Don’t apply for a new card or loan unless you really need it.
 It’s also best to avoid promotional offers at retail stores for a special discount off your purchase if you apply for a store card on the spot.

 5. You don’t have enough types of credit

 The final 10% of your credit rating is based on the types of credit you hold.
 The credit bureaus would rather you have a mortgage, line of credit or car loan than just a handful of credit cards.

 Credit fix: If you only have cards, you may wish to add a line of credit and move some transactions there.
 Just like with investing, diversification can be good for your credit.

 6. You don’t have a credit card with a major bank

 Similarly, while credit cards are among the best tools for demonstrating and building good credit, they’re not all considered equal.
-Canada’s big six banking institutions are also known as “Schedule A” or “Schedule 1” banks.
-“More weight is given to a schedule A bank than a store credit card,” says Betz.
+Canada’s Big Six banking institutions are also known as “Schedule A” or “Schedule 1” banks.
+“More weight is given to a Schedule A bank than a store credit card,” explains Betz.
 The credit bureau knows there’s a guy at the grocery store who’ll track you down in the dairy aisle and set you up with a card—even if your credit is mediocre.

 Credit fix: Ensure you have a major bank credit card in your name.
 Banks are choosier about their credit customers, so those cards raise your score faster.